abpframework/abp/docs/en/Blog-Posts/2021-01-14 v4_2_Preview/POST.md

 We planned ABP Community to publish English-only contents.
 However, we see that people want to share contents in other languages too.
 Now, **it is possible to submit a content in any language**.
 Just select the Language option while submitting your content.

 **When you submit a non-English content, it is not visible to all the visitors by default**.
 Visitors can see a non-English content only if their browser language or the selected language matches to the content language (there is a language selection at the end of the website).

+### External Contents

+If you want to publish your content anywhere else, but want to post a link of your content, you can select *External Content* option while submitting the post.
+For example, [this article](https://community.abp.io/articles/aspnet-boilerplate-to-abp-framework-xml-to-json-localization-conversion-0mxyjrzj) is an external article and also written in Chinese language.

 ## About the Next Release